opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

  - `boardSlackByMode` How much time boarding a vehicle takes for each given mode.
  - `alightSlackByMode` How much time alighting a vehicle takes for each given mode.
  - `modes` The REST API is unchanged, but is mapped into a new structure in the RoutingRequest.
 This means not all combinations of non-transit modes that was available in OTP1 is available in OTP2.
+ - `preferredAgencies`, `unpreferredAgencies`, `bannedAgencies` and `whiteListedAgencies` use feed- scoped ids.
+If you are using the ids directly from the Index API, no changes are needed.

 #### Response changes
 - `metadata` is added to `TripPlan`.
 The `TripSearchMetadata` has three fields:
   - `searchWindowUsed`
   - `nextDateTime`
   - `prevDateTime`
+- `agencyId` in the `leg` is now feed-scoped and similarly to other ids, is prefixed with `<FEED_ID>:`

 ### Changes to the Index API
 - Error handling is improved, this is now consistently applied and uses build in framework support.